ndbroadbent/sessionproof/README.md

 * Their SSL certificate was valid and signed by a known root authority
 * You successfully signed in
 * The server sent you an HTML page that included your full name, your phone number, and your bank account number.
-* The proof includes a unique token provided by the third-party verifier, to ensure that it a proof cannot be re-used.
+* The proof includes a unique token provided by the third-party verifier, to ensure that the proof cannot be stolen and re-used.

 It's important to note that this is the **only** information the proof contains.
 It doesn't reveal anything about your username or password.